w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 is mandated to lock their {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} and the losing side can claim
 {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} and have it added to the transferable balance on their account.

+For unlocking generic account locks, navigate to [this section.](./learn-guides-accounts.md#unlocking-locks).
+When you delegate your votes, the locking mechanism differs slightly.
+Please check the next section on Multirole Delegation for more information.

 ### Multirole Delegation

 Polkadot OpenGov builds on the